truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 ## Expanding a Pool

 Click **Expand** on the **Storage Dashboard** to increase the pool size to match all available disk space.
 An example is expanding a pool when resizing virtual disks apart from TrueNAS.

+## Updating a Pool

+Storage pool upgrades are typically not required unless the new OpenZFS feature flags are deemed necessary for required or improved system operation.

+Do *not* do a pool-wide ZFS upgrade until you are ready to commit forever!

+The **Upgrade** button displays on the **Storage Dashboard** for existing pools after an upgrade to a new TrueNAS release that includes new [OpenZFS feature flags]({{< relref "SCALEReleaseNotes.md#component-versions" >}}).
+Newly created pools are always up to date with the OpenZFS feature flags available in the installed TrueNAS release.

+{{< trueimage src="/images/SCALE/Storage/StorageDashboardUpgradPoolConfirmationDialog.png" alt="Upgrade Pool Confirmation Dialog" id="Upgrade Pool Confirmation Dialog" >}}

+The upgrade itself only takes a few seconds and is non-disruptive.
+It is not necessary to stop any sharing services to upgrade the pool.
+However, it is best to upgrade when the pool is not in heavy use.
+The upgrade process suspends I/O for a short period, but is nearly instantaneous on a quiet pool.